 Pizzarotti, a subsidiary of an international construction firm based in Italy, is fairly new to the New York City luxury high-rise tower game.
 Fortis’ project is the company’s first residential tower of this size in the United States, though the company is also a partner on Madison Equities‘ 45 Broad Street, which broke ground in April.

-The company is also doing work for Fortis on 151 Maiden Lane, the hotel next to the condo building, and on the Polhemus Townhouses on Amity Street in Cobble Hill.
+The company is also doing work for LCRE Group on 151 Maiden Lane, the hotel next to the condo building, and for Fortis on the Polhemus Townhouses on Amity Street in Cobble Hill.
 Pizzarotti is also the general contractor on an eight-story condo building at 75 First Avenue, which is being developed by the Colonnade Group.
 A full stop-work order was issued on Jan.
 12 at 75 First Ave. for inadequate protection for pedestrians.

 Since fully reopening the site in December, only a few floors have been poured at 161 Maiden Lane.
 At the time of the fatality, the project was up to the 29th floor.
 On Friday morning, trucks were delivering concrete for what appeared to be the 33rd floor.
 Five workers at a time helped attach the concrete buckets to a crane that hoisted the material up to the top of the structure.
 The project is expected to rise 57 floors.